marie-jakob/mesdt/notes.md

 + test only a selected subset of fixed effects
 + optional other backends:
   + glmmTMB
++ parallelization

 ### Open Questions

 + How to credit Henrik Singmann (a lot of things are similar to afex)
+	+ ask if he wants to join the project
 + How to handle contrast coding?
 Automatically use sum contrasts and notify the user?
 + How to handle overparametrized models (when lme4 drops columns)? (fixed-effect model matrix is rank deficient so dropping XX columns / coefficients)
 + How to handle reverse-coded trial_type variable?